How we respond to and recover from emergencies

 Reporting an outage

-If the situation is highly dangerous, such as a powerline on the ground or another threat to public safety from damaged infrastructure, please stay away and contact us immediately on our emergency line 1800 245 090.
+If the situation is dangerous, such as a powerline on the ground or another threat to public safety from damaged infrastructure, please stay away and contact us immediately on our emergency line 1800 245 090.

 Our emergency response